gca-research-group/jabuti-ce-jabuti-dsl-grammar/README.md

 ## Clauses

 Clauses can be of three types: rigth, obligation and prohibition.
-A clause require a rolePlayer, the executor, an operation and terms.
+A clause require a rolePlayer, the executor, an operation, and terms.
+A clause can also trigger an event.

 RolePlayer can be:
 - process